pryv/dev-site/source/faq-infra.md

 Pryv offers three options here:

-- Application-level end-to-end encryption: The application(s) that access Pryv encrypt the data that is stored in Pryv on creation and decrypt it after reading it back.
-Pryv provides a data type for this usage.
+- Application-level end-to-end encryption: your application(s) that will access Pryv.io encrypt the data before sending it and can decrypt it after reading it back.
+Pryv.io provides a data type to include metadata concerning the encryption used by your application.
 See: <http://api.pryv.com/event-types/#encrypted>
-- MongoDB encryption: We can provide you with a recent release of MongoDB that will allow you to set up EAR: <https://docs.mongodb.com/manual/core/security-encryption-at-rest/>
 - Disk encryption: Linux has a solid story of disk encryption.
 If stored on such a disk, Pryv data is encrypted at rest as well.

 The last option will probably the easiest to implement.
 It offers good protection against disks being stolen from the datacenter, while not increasing overall system complexity by much.